marcolongitude/marcolongitude/README.md

 -->

-## training in technology and information, postgraduate degree in project management in IT.
+## Training in Technology and Information, postgraduate degree in Project Management in IT.
 ### Systems developer at Esolution / Sofalta.Eu.

 ### 🌐 Networking